igorshevach/nginx-vod-module/README.md

 * `initialSegmentIndex` - integer, mandatory for non-continuous live streams, contains the index of the first segment in the playlist.
 Whenever a clip is pushed out of the head of the playlist, this value must be incremented by the number of segments in the clip.
+* `presentationEndTime` - integer, optional, when supplied the module will compare the current time to the supplied value, and signal the end of the live presentation if `presentationEndTime` has passed.
+In HLS, for example, this parameter controls whether an `#EXT-X-ENDLIST` tag should be included in the media playlist.
+	When the parameter is not supplied, the module will not signal live presentation end.
+* `liveWindowDuration` - integer, optional, provides a way to override the number of live segments count specified in the configuration.
+The value specified in the mapping is first translated to segment count by dividing it with `vod_segment_duration`.
+	If the result exceeds the absolute value specified in `vod_live_segment_count`, it will be ignored.
+	If the result is lower than 3 segments, it will be bumped up to 3.

 #### Sequence